revaldinho/opc/docs/opc7spec.md

 Bytes (and nybbles) are numbered from 3 down to 0 reading from left to right (MSB to LSB).
 This is best illustrated with some simple examples:

-    BPERM rd,rs, 0x3210	 Has no effect on r1 - all bytes are put back in their original positions BPERM rd,rs, 0x0123  Reverses the order of the bytes in r1 BPERM rd,rs, 0x0321	 Byte-wise rotate right
+    BPERM rd,rs,0x3210  Has no effect on r1 - all bytes are put back in their original positions BPERM rd,rs,0x0123  Reverses the order of the bytes in r1 BPERM rd,rs,0x0321  Byte-wise rotate right
-    BPERM rd,rs, 0x2103	 Byte-wise rotate left
+    BPERM rd,rs,0x2103  Byte-wise rotate left
-    BPERM rd,rs, 0x1032	 Half-word swap/rotate
+    BPERM rd,rs,0x1032  Half-word swap/rotate
-    BPERM rd,rs, 0x0000	 Replicate byte 0 into all bytes
-    BPERM rd,rs, 0x2301  Shuffle bytes (rotate within half-words)
+    BPERM rd,rs,0x0000  Replicate byte 0 into all bytes BPERM rd,rs,0x2301  Shuffle bytes (rotate within half-words)

 In addition to picking bytes from the source, it's possible also to specify that bytes should be zeroed by setting bit 2 of the appropriate control word nybble.
 Again, with some examples

-    BPERM rd,rs, 0x4444	 Zeroes all bytes in the destination BPERM rd,rs, 0x4441  Zeroes the upper 3 bytes of the destination and moves byte 1 from the source reg into byte zero
+    BPERM rd,rs,0x4444  Zeroes all bytes in the destination BPERM rd,rs,0x4441  Zeroes the upper 3 bytes of the destination and moves byte 1 from the source reg into byte zero

 Interrupts
 ----------